jonathanzong/chromapop-js/README.md

 chromapop-js
 ============

 Javascript implementation of ChromaPop, a game created out of daydreams about optics.
+Play it [here](http://jonathanzong.com/ChromaPop/).

 Code for the Java console prototype: https://github.com/jonathanzong/chromapop-java